Rédaction

 Direction du projet

 One approach to offsetting the energy needed to process wastewater is to extract energy that is stored in the unwanted waste.
-Microbial fuel cells (MFCs) offer a commercially viable basis for treating waste water while also extracting power from waste material.
-Here, we propose engineering bacteria that are capable of producing electricity from the organic waste material.
-We aim to incorporate these bacteria into a MFC that can be used to produce energy from waste water.
-To achieve this goal, we will apply synthetic biology techniques that will allow us to introduce foreign proteins inside the bacteria and optimize their performance to maximize power generation.
+Microbial fuel cells (MFCs) offer a commercially viable basis for treating wastewater while also extracting power from waste material.
+In this project, we successfully engineered bacteria that are capable of producing electricity from organic waste material.
+We achieved this goal by applying synthetic biology techniques that allowed us to introduce foreign proteins inside the bacteria.
+We then optimized the performance of these bacteria to maximize power generation.
+Finally, we incorporated these bacteria into a MFC and demonstrated their application for producing electricity from industrial wastewater.

 Quelles sont les particularités de ce projet?

-Our aim is to provide wastewater treatment facilities the most cost-effective and energy-efficient method for treating organic waste.
-In achieving this aim, this work is expected to yield the first demonstration of a working MFC based on bacteria that have been specifically engineered and optimized for this application.
-This technology benefits from a combination of favorable characteristics that have yet to be explored in the field, and this work is also expected to contribute insight into the engineered mechanism that will allow these bacteria to produce electricity.
+This project focuses on providing wastewater treatment facilities the most cost-effective and energy-efficient method for treating organic waste.
+In achieving this aim, this work has yielded the first demonstration of a working MFC based on bacteria that have been specifically bioengineered and optimized for this application.
+This technology benefits from a combination of favorable characteristics that have been explored for the first time in this project.
+Furthermore, we were able to identify, understand, and overcome the bottlenecks that had previously limited the use of these microbes for this application.

-The project's success would lead to significant implications for water treatment plants around the world.
-Scale-up studies have shown that water treatment facilities that use MFC technology to process organic waste can produce enough energy to run the entire treatment process, cutting costs by 30 to 40%, as well as reducing the amount of leftover sludge by as much as 80%.
+The project's success has laid the framework for transformative water treatment for plants around the world.
+Scale-up studies have shown that water treatment plants that use MFCs to process organic waste can produce enough energy to run the entire treatment process, cutting costs by 30 to 40%, as well as reducing the amount of leftover sludge by as much as 80%.
 The development of a more efficient technology that can achieve such energy savings across different water sources would greatly expand the implementation of this emerging technology.
 In addition to the positive effects this energy savings will have on the environment, this advancement will help expand water treatment options available to communities that lack the resources needed to realize alternative energy-intensive approaches that often require high capital and installation costs.
 Water treatment is among the most basic necessities for maintaining a healthy and high quality life; it is an area of ongoing advancement not only for developing communities, but also well-established cities.
 Any advancement made towards this end would therefore have a direct impact not only on small communities in need of extra energy, but on every inhabitant.

 Etat/résultats intermédiaires